The Argotist Online

 Sheila E. Murphy is a prolific poet who has published numerous individual and collaborative books of poetry.
 Her book Letters to Unfinished J. appeared in 2003, and received the Gertrude Stein Award from Green Integer Press.
 Recent titles include Collected Chapbooks, Permutoria (with K. S. Ernst), How to Spell the Sound of Everything (with mIEKALaND), Quaternity (with Scott Glassman), Circumsanct and Reverse Haibun.

-1993 Murphy has led a consulting firm (now Sheila Murphy, LLC) that provides
+1993 she has led a consulting firm (now Sheila Murphy, LLC) that provides

 Customized Artistic Designs for public and private spaces; keynote speaking; and